 You might also want to consider just taking an Uber if you are near the airport.

-Without a plan in place, you might end up frantically trying to find a place to park your car, and no one wants to do that right before a vacation!
+Without a plan in place, you might end up frantically trying to find a place to park your car, and no one wants to do that right before vacation!

 The last thing on our list of things all first time travelers forget is to figure out your finances for the trip.
-If you are traveling within your own country, you won’t need to worry about this step.
+If you are traveling in your own country, you won’t need to worry about this step.